arangodb/docs/3.6/data-modeling-naming-conventions-database-names.md

 * Database names must always start with a letter.
 Database names starting with an underscore are considered to be system databases, and users should not create or delete those
-* The maximum allowed length of a database name is 255 bytes <!-- TODO: why?! -->
+* The maximum allowed length of a database name is 64 bytes
 * Database names are case-sensitive